 Chile has been advised by the underwriters that the underwriters may make a market in the notes but they are not obligated to do so and may discontinue market making at any time without notice.
 Application will be made to the London Stock Exchange for each series of notes to be admitted to the London Stock Exchange's ISM.
+Furthermore, application will be made to the Luxembourg Stock Exchange for the 2031 notes to be admitted to trading on the Euro MTF Market of the Luxembourg Stock Exchange.
 No assurance can be given as to the liquidity of the trading market for the notes.
 The price at which the notes will trade in the secondary market is uncertain.